 Today on menu Kerala Chicken Stew.

+Ho Ho Ho!!!
+Hope you all had a wonderful Christmas!
+I very much enjoyed mine with my family and friends.
 Every year we will set christmas trees and I will try to make Kerala Plum Cake and my cuties will look forward for santa to come 🙂 and we go for a long road trips there ends our christmas celebrations.
 For a change this year we stayed at home and enjoyed the christmas eve with our friends and on christmas day I cooked Kerala traditional christmas breakfast Appam and Chicken Stew Kerala Style.

 How was it for you all?
 How did you all celebrate and what was your special menu?
 Did you prepare that special dish you always want to prepare for Christmas?
 Do let me know…I’d love to hear all your christmas celebrations too.

 About this recipe…its nothing fancy, just an easy simple stew.
 As you know chicken stew is famous all around the world.
 Everyone has their own version.
-Yes its a dish that defines Kerala, Appam/Hooper and Chicken stew is a very popular traditional breakfast and much-favored dish and it is one must have recipe on Christmas day.
+Yes it’s dish that defines Kerala, Appam/Hooper and Chicken stew is a very popular traditional breakfast and it is one must have recipe on Christmas day.
 Chunks of chicken are slowly cooked in coconut milk, with carrots, potato and special spices and herbs.
 If you looking for interesting version other than Indian style stew then check this Italian Style Chicken Stew.
 So lets move on to check how Kerala Chicken Stew is made.

 Other Stew Recipes You Might Like :